d3tourrr/nomi-discord/README.md

    * Or see [Nomi API Doc: Listing your Nomis](https://api.nomi.ai/docs/#listing-your-nomis)
 1. Build and run the Docker container
    * Run either `start-windows-companion.ps1` on Windows (or in PowerShell) or `start-linux-companion.sh` on Linux (or in Bash, including Git Bash)
-   * Or run the following commands
+   * Or run the following commands (Note: the above scripts start the container in a detached state, meaning you don't see the log output.
+The below commands start the container in an attached state, which means you see the log output, but the container, and therefore the Companion/Discord integration dies when you close your console.)
      1. Build the Docker image: `docker build -t nomi-discord .`
      1. Run the Docker container: `docker run -e DISCORD_BOT_TOKEN=$DISCORD_BOT_TOKEN -e NOMI_TOKEN=$NOMI_TOKEN -e NOMI_ID=$NOMI_ID nomi-discord`
         * Replace `$DISCORD_BOT_TOKEN` with the bot token you copied from the Discord developer portal